To PepsiCo:

 Governance & oversight

 PepsiCo’s Board of Directors recognizes that the use of company resources in the political process is an important issue for shareholders and other stakeholders.
-PepsiCo’s Board of Directors oversees the company’s public policy processes and activities with the assistance of its Sustainability, Diversity and Public Policy Committee.
+It oversees the company’s public policy processes and activities with the assistance of its Sustainability and Public Policy Committee.
 This includes the periodic review of policies and practices regarding political contributions, as well as the review of PepsiCo’s expenditures of both corporate and political action committee funds.

 Public policy engagement and issue prioritization

 The Lobbying Disclosure Act requires PepsiCo to file quarterly activity reports.
-In 2022, PepsiCo spent $4,090,000 on federal lobbying-related activities in the U.S..
-PepsiCo and each of its individual federal lobbyist employees are also required to file semi-annual contribution reports, which reflect a wide range of other payments relating to federal officials.
+In 2024, PepsiCo spent $3,920,000 on federal lobbying-related activities in the U.S. PepsiCo and each of its individual federal lobbyist employees are also required to file semi-annual contribution reports, which reflect a wide range of other contributions relating to federal officials.

-In addition, under the Lobbying Disclosure Act, many PepsiCo consultants that support the company’s lobbying efforts must file reports regarding their activities on behalf of the company.
+In addition, under the Lobbying Disclosure Act, PepsiCo consultants who support the company’s federal lobbying efforts must also file quarterly reports regarding their activities on behalf of the company.

-A list of PepsiCo’s 2022 registered lobbyists can be found here.
+A list of PepsiCo’s 2024 U.S. external registered lobbyists can be found here.

-Political contributions (PAC and corporate funds) – governance, criteria and accountability
+Political contributions (political action committees (PACs) and corporate funds): governance, criteria and accountability

 Political contributions by PepsiCo’s political action committee – the PepsiCo, Inc. Concerned Citizens Fund (CCF) – provide an important opportunity for PepsiCo and its employees to participate in the democratic process.
 The CCF receives voluntary employee contributions from eligible individuals to make political campaign contributions to U.S. federal and state candidates, political parties and other political committees.
-Management, supervisory and other eligible employees who are U.S. citizens or lawful permanent residents of the U.S. (i.e. green card holders) may voluntarily contribute to the CCF.
+Certain management, supervisory and other eligible employees who are U.S. citizens or lawful permanent residents of the U.S. may voluntarily contribute to the CCF.
 Except for administrative expenses, the CCF is completely funded with voluntary contributions from eligible PepsiCo employees.
-Coercion of any employee to contribute to the CCF or to make any political contribution of any kind is unacceptable.
+The CCF may solicit contributions from eligible employees; however, coercion of any employee to contribute to the CCF or to make any political contribution of any kind is prohibited.

 PepsiCo also makes political contributions with corporate funds in some jurisdictions, such as cities and states in the U.S., where permitted by law.